Claude Web Search Citations Return 404 or Wrong Page

 Long-term prevention

-• For anything that will go into a document or report, always click and verify the top two citations.
+• For anything going into a document or report, click and verify the top two citations before you ship.

 • Prefer Claude with web search enabled over Claude without — at least there is a chain of evidence to check.

-• Use Projects with custom instructions telling Claude to “prefer primary sources (original publication) over syndicates and aggregators.”
+• Use Projects with custom instructions telling Claude to “prefer primary sources (the original publication) over syndicates and aggregators.”

-• For research workflows, log every citation URL with timestamp so you can re-verify later.
+• For research workflows, log every citation URL with a timestamp so you can re-verify later.

 Common pitfalls